emekalites/react-native-alarm-notification/README.md

 ```
 react-native link react-native-alarm-notification
 ```
-Note: If you are using react-native version 0.60 or higher you don't need to link [react-native-alarm-notification](https://github.com/emekalites/react-native-alarm-notification).

 **NOTE: For Android, you will have to update your AndroidManifest.xml (as below) in order to use Scheduled Notifications.**